-Mytholmroyd station is uniquely connected to a railway viaduct.
+Mytholmroyd station in the Calder valley is uniquely connected to a railway viaduct.
 The ground floor was a ticket booking office, the middle floor the station master’s quarters and the third floor a waiting room with platform access.
-The building’s Grade II listing is, in part, due to its unusual stair tower.
-The Station building has been closed, vandalised and neglected since 1984.
+The building’s Grade II listing is, in part, due to its unusual stair tower and benefits from superb natural light.
+The Station building has been closed, vandalised and neglected since 1984 with the windows filled with breeze blocks.

 Geoff and Sue Mitchell have campaigned tirelessly for 17 years (!) to renovate the building for community use.
 Working with other volunteers, of the Mytholmroyd Station Partnership, they have lobbied and succeeded in negotiating with numerous rail organisations and public bodies to secure funds to refurbish the station building and bring it into community ownership and use.
-The building benefits from superb natural light and will, as ‘The Local Motive’, provides workshop and studio space.
+‘The Local Motive’, is now a community arts and business hub providing workshop and studio spaces which have been fully let to both commercial and artist tenants.

 Geoff and Sue, as volunteers, have had to learn how various public agencies operate to be able to gain their trust and support.
 According to Geoff-